Early Bloomers

 7 Y-Y

-From an anonymous breeder, Orange Queen is a wavy cupped old jonquil that really is more orange than she looks.
-Classified as a dwarf, she is more imposing than she seems, floriferous to three blooms on a stem.
+From an anonymous origin, Orange Queen is a wavy cupped old jonquil .
+Classified as a dwarf, she is more imposing than implied, freely growing and floriferous to three blooms on a stem.
 Good North and South.
 ADS Historic.

 1 W-W

 If the industrial designer Jony Ive was tasked with bloom production Pebble Mill might be his first prototype.
 A smooth and evenly flattened double triangle perianth.
 A flared funnel trumpet with a slightly rolled rim clad in all white.
-Late 20th centu
+Late 20th century cool.

 7 Y-Y